 Survey shows some don’t mind sharing their space with specters

-The survey of more than 2,000 Americans show that 13% are convinced their home is haunted and the majority of them (54%) knew or suspected the house was haunted before moving in and 56% of them would not consider moving, but nearly two-thirds or 62% of all respondents said “hell no” to living with the dead.
+The survey of more than 2,000 Americans showed that 13% are convinced their home is haunted and the majority of them (54%) knew or suspected the house was haunted before moving in and 56% of them would not consider moving, but nearly two-thirds or 62% of all respondents said “hell no” to living with the dead.

 So what makes a house haunted and who is more likely to bunk with the dearly departed?